 Leaves are falling, temps are slowly dropping, and PSLs are back on the menu.
-That’s all we need to know to declare it officially fall.
+That’s all we need to know to declare it officially fall in Chicago.
 We know you’re just as excited as we are for the best season of the year and can’t wait to check everything off your list.
 So let’s get right to it.

 Do Fall Stuff

-Easily the best part of fall is heading out into Midwestern fields to pick your share of autumn’s bounty.
-Plan your day to visit a pumpkin patch, apple orchard, or corn maze at one of these highly rated, picturesque locations.
+Some of the best fall activities in Chicago take place in the Midwestern fields of the suburbs.
+If your fall bucket list consists of visiting a pumpkin patch, apple orchard, or corn maze, we recommend visiting one of these highly rated, picturesque locations.
 And make sure not to miss out on any Oktoberfest celebrations.

 - Bengtson Farms – Homer Glen, IL